poplatek/payment-methods-book/GLOSSARY.md

 ## Hilu
-Hilu is a payment methods for events.
+Hilu is a payment method for events and other special purpose situations.